InvesTech-Solutions/StockPurhcase/README.md

 # Project Name

-> A microservice to for stock purchasing as part of a full-stack financial services app that tracked stock prices for the Friar Tuck Project of InvesTech Solutions, using modern Javascript technologies and Agile Methodology.
+> A microservice to for stock purchasing as part of a full-stack financial services app that tracked stock prices for the Friar Tuck Application of InvesTech Solutions, using modern Javascript technologies and Agile Methodology.

 ## Related Projects